lsst-ts/ts_mtdome/doc/protocols.rst

 .. _Software Response Codes: ./response_codes.html

-For example, commands should be constructed like this:
+For example, commands should be constructed like this (the commandId values are arbitrary):

 .. code-block:: json

    {
+     "commandId": 1,
      "command": "openShutter",
      "parameters": {}
    }
    {
+     "commandId": 2,
      "command": "moveAz",
      "parameters": {
        "azimuth": 1.3962634015954636,